moby/moby/docs/sources/use/workingwithrepository.md

 shows that it comes from the public repository of a user, `slantview/`, while the first result
 (`centos`) doesn’t explicitly list a repository so it comes from the trusted Central Repository.
-The `/`{.docutils .literal} character separates a user’s repository and the image name.
+The `/` character separates a user’s repository and the image name.

 Once you have found the image name, you can download it: